NREL/SOEP-QSS-Test/Status.md

   a state event is being shown that wasn't before even though we weren't suppressing output "event points".
 * Getting the PyFMI results variable list using the prior `res.keys()` method stopped working.
 The `run_PyFMI.py` script uses this list for output filtering against a name/wildcard/regex list of variables.
 A work-around was found (getting it from `res._result_data.vars`) so it isn't an obstacle.
+* The TwoFloor_TwoZone CVode run now aborts if the FMU is built with generate_ode_jacobian but during simulation, not initialization.

 ### Buildings Library Version